Find out everything you need to know about Freeview Play, the home of live and on demand TV.

 In one handy electronic programme guide, you can take your pick from a huge range of live channels.
 And with on demand classics such as BBC iPlayer, ITV Hub, All 4, Demand 5 and UKTV Play, you’ll never miss a second of your favourite shows.
 So, you can enjoy over 40,000 hours of TV on demand, all for free with Freeview Play.

 TVs with Freeview Play built in give you access to endless entertainment without the need for any extra equipment.
-On the latest TVs, you can quickly and easily search for anything you’d like to watch across all the different Freeview Play catch up players.
+On the latest TVs, you can quickly and easily search for anything you’d like to watch across all the different Freeview Play on demand players.
 So, those not to be missed shows are never far away.
 Not sure what you’re in the mood for?
 The clever recommendations section showcases the best programmes and conveniently breaks them down by category.
-Selected TVs and recorders also give you access to popular streaming services like Netflix, NOW TV and Amazon Prime.
+Selected TVs also give you access to popular streaming services like Netflix, NOW, Prime Video and more.
 Just have a quick look around the app store.

 Follow these simple steps and say hello to the ultimate free TV service:

 Freeview Play connects to the internet and your TV aerial to bring you a full choice of catch-up and on demand shows.